 Set your own course

-Choose whether or not to accept deliveries, find demand near you, and earn more with promotions like Challenges and Peak Pay in the Dasher app.
+Choose whether or not to accept orders, find demand near you, and earn more instantly with promotions like Challenges and Peak Pay in the Dasher app.

 How much can I earn?

 You’ll always earn Base Pay for any delivery.
 Base Pay is calculated based on the estimated time, distance, and desirability of the order.